• Skip to primary navigation

 Instructions

-1 10 oz can of Healthy Request Cream of Chicken Soup, 1 15 oz can of Black Beans, 1 15 oz can of diced tomatoes, ½ cup frozen corn, Optional, 1 tbsp chili powder, 1 tbsp dried cumin, 1 tbsp onion powder, pinch of kosher salt, 2 large boneless frozen chicken breasts
+- Mix all ingredients in the crockpot.1 10 oz can of Healthy Request Cream of Chicken Soup, 1 15 oz can of Black Beans, 1 15 oz can of diced tomatoes, ½ cup frozen corn, Optional, 1 tablespoon chili powder, 1 tablespoon dried cumin, 1 tablespoon onion powder, pinch of kosher salt, 2 large boneless frozen chicken breasts

 Nutrition